ponydorkiness/CTSPadder/README.md

 101
 > 0
 011
-11   # As you can see nothing is being appened at this step because the zero doesn't affect the fingerprints.
+11   # As you can see nothing is being appened at this step because the zero doesn't affect the state history.
 > 0

 # So the state history of this program for the first 4 appendings is